ditojs/dito/docs/controllers.md

-Member actions are all mapped to the controller's member route path (`` `${this.path}/:id` ``), and distinguished by their verbs.
-Here's the mapping of their verbs to the member actions and the database methods they execute.
+Member actions are all mapped to the controller's member route path (`` `${this.path}/:id` ``), and distinguished only by their verbs.
+Here's the mapping of their verbs to the member actions and the database methods they execute:

 | Verb       | Member Action | Database Method
 | ---------- | ------------- | -------------------------------------------------